neonbadger/DestinationUnknown/README.md

 ####Live User-Generated Data

 As the user fills out the form, all the form fields -- including the user's mood, trip description, and alter-ego -- are written into the database, along with the destination generated by the application.
-When the user requests Uber, the uber_request field is accordingly updated in the database.
+When the user requests Uber, the uber_request field in the searches table is updated accordingly.

 ####Curiosity and Mood Stats Visualization

-The application makes SQLAlchemy queries into the database and returns the following data: the number of times the user has been curious and searched for a destination, the number of times the user has been bold and requested uber, and how many miles the user has traveled to Destination Unknown with Uber (in sandbox, at the moment).
+The application makes SQLAlchemy queries into the database and returns the following data: the number of times the user has been curious and searched for a destination, the number of times the user has been bold and requested Uber, and how many miles the user has traveled to Destination Unknown with Uber (in sandbox).
 With jQuery, these stats are shown with a flipping countup animation effect.
-The user can also see the percentage of times he or she picked the celebrity alter-egos on a D3.js donut chart, and how the user's mood affects the activity choice on a D3.js chord diagram.
+The user can also see the percentage of times he or she picked the celebrity alter-egos on a donut chart, and how the user's mood affects the activity choice on a chord diagram, both made with D3.js

 ## <a name="testing"></a>Testing